jeanbarbier/jeanbarbier/index.md

 # Hello world

-I'm Jean Barbier, a Research Scientist (Tenured Associate Professor) in mathematical physics of signals and learning at the [International Center for Theoretical Physics (ICTP)](https://www.ictp.it/), a [UNESCO institute](https://www.unesco.org/en).
-Our mission is not only the research excellence, but also teaching and scientific capacity building for the developing world: **ICTP really is a special place to do top research _and_ make a positive impact, worldwide**.
+I'm Jean Barbier, a Research Scientist (Tenured Associate Professor) in mathematical physics of signals and learning at the [International Center for Theoretical Physics (ICTP)](https://www.ictp.it/), part of both the [Quantitative Life Science](https://www.ictp.it/qls) and [Mathematics](https://www.ictp.it/math) sections.
+The ICTP is a [UNESCO institute](https://www.unesco.org/en) whose mission is not only the research excellence, but also teaching and scientific capacity building for the developing world: **ICTP really is a special place to do top research _and_ make a positive impact, worldwide**.

 As secondary affiliation I'm part of the [Theoretical and Scientific Data Science group at SISSA](https://datascience.sissa.it/).